merclangrat/merclangrat.github.io/README.md

 My collection includes:

-- Elektronika BK-0010-01 - a home computer (with a floppy controller, I use real floppies)
+- **Elektronika BK-0010-01** - a home computer (with a floppy controller, I use real floppies)
-- Elektronika UK-NC - a school computer (not working)
+- **Elektronika UK-NC** - a school computer (not working)
-- Vector-06C - a "game-oriented" Intel-8080 based computer (unfortunately, not working too)
+- **Vector-06C** - a "game-oriented" Intel-8080 based computer (unfortunately, not working too)
-- Iskra-121 - a Soviet calculator (1976) with nixie tubes (more or less working but needs some repairing, capacitors replacement, I think)
+- **Iskra-121** - a Soviet calculator (1976) with nixie tubes (more or less working but needs some repairing, capacitors replacement, I think)

-Because "bigger" machines used in institutions (Elektronika DVK et al) are very rare and not available (especially in Europe), I am running an FPGA-based DVK simulator running DEMOS, a Soviet UNIX variant.
+Because "bigger" machines used in institutions (Elektronika DVK et al) are very rare and not available (especially in Europe), I am running an [FPGA-based DVK simulator](https://github.com/forth32/dvk-fpga) running **DEMOS**, a Soviet UNIX variant.

 My page on [Vintage Computer Festival 2020 about BK-0010-01](https://wiki.vcfb.de/2020/en:soviet_computers)